tweissm35/CircuitPython/README.md

-# Projects
+# CircuitPython Assignments
-Here are all the projects I've done so far.
-I'm probably working on one now!:squirrel: <br>Check the code for comments and more detailed descriptions of solutions.
+Check the code for comments and more detailed descriptions of solutions.
 ## [Fade](/fade.py)
 This project was relatively staightforward, only requiring that we get an led to fade on and off.
 The difficulty came in using a different language and editor than normal.
 Also, duty cycles were completely new and took me a little bit to grasp.
 The only wiring this project needed was one led.
 <br><img src="media/fade.jpg" width="300">